Classified Employees Disciplinary Action (Policy 7430)

 q.
 Prohibited participation in political activities.

-2.6 Notice to Idaho Division of Human Resources
+7. Notice to the Idaho Division of Human Resources Administrator

 a.
 Whenever the President, or designee, contemplates taking Disciplinary Action against an employee, the President, or designee, will notify the employee and the Administrator of Idaho Division of Human Resources.
 The employee will be provided with notice and an opportunity to respond under University Policy 7450 (Classified Employee Due Process and Appeal Procedures).

 b.
 A suspension with pay for investigation under Section 5 may be made without prior notice to the employee.
 In such instances, the President, or designee, will notify the Administrator of the Idaho Division of Human Resources as soon as practical.

 University Policy 7420 (Classified Employees Layoff and Reemployment Preference)

 University Policy 7450 (Classified Employees Due Process and Appeal Procedures)